BEYOND THE BASICS

 At Augustine Hills School, we know that offering a wide variety of academic options for learning is key to engaging students in an environment of discovery and possibility.
 Pairing students and teachers 1-on-1 enables us to design learning without bounds.

-Augustine Hills School is a Delaware Department of Education-approved school offering the four core curriculum areas of English/language arts, math, social studies and science, as well as electives for all grades which include foreign languages, business courses, psychology, study skills, art, music, drama, computer literacy, and many other subjects.
+Augustine Hills School is Delaware’s only one-on-one private school offering the four core curriculum areas of English/language arts, math, social studies and science, as well as electives for all grades which include foreign languages, business courses, psychology, study skills, art, music, drama, computer literacy, and many other subjects.

 Middle school is a turbulent time in the lives of many adolescents.
 Augustine Hills School provides a safe, caring environment conducive to exploring each child’s unique strengths and interests.
 At Augustine Hills School, instructors focus on the fundamental academic disciplines that will be used throughout middle and high school years, while strengthening skills taught in the elementary grades.